nevin22/Farmbuddy-Master/README.md

    2 groups and given each of the group a certain real world object and create a UML class diagram about it, and it should be object oriented.

+  week # (March 6-10)
+  We started the first day of the week with an early session with boss RD at the video conference room.
+Both OJT teams presented their OOP enterpretation of the given real world objects.
+To be honest, I didn't really understand the things which we needed to do so we ended up presenting a class diagram of an object with a horrible OOP representation.
+  Bloated classes, no encapsulation and the UML was very confusing just by looking at it.
+Ofcourse Boss RD was disappointed but he said that he understands what's happening.
+So he decided to take a short pause before continuing to design pattern.
+  His plan was to make us understand the basic OOP concepts first using real world scenarios and do the same thing again and again until he was satisfied.He also lectured a bit about OOP and the things which we did wrong in the presentation.
+  After the meeting, he have given us another task which is almost the same as before but his expectations now is higher.

+  As usual we continued our task which was provided by sir Pateres.
+He divided the parts equally to the IT members then gaved some to the engineers who was already finished with theur Unit Testing.
+The client was also worried about the project so he does email our team daily, asking about the progress and providing help if needed.
+Our TL also told us that they will going to japan this coming March 20 to with our NCOS client to release the project's current version. but his expectations is now higher than before.